shipyardapp/Shipyard-Documentation/docs/reference/blueprints/blueprint-library/blueprint-library-overview.md

 #### Common Actions
 - Trigger Job
-- Download Results from Job to Shipyard
+- Download Results from Job to Platform
-- Trigger Job and Download Results to Shipyard (All-in-one)
+- Trigger Job and Download Results to Platform (All-in-one)

 ### Project Management